ResonantHbbHgg/bbggLimits/README.md

 For Non-Resonant limit, stay here and run:
 ```
-pyNonResLimits.py -f NonRes.json
+pyNonResLimits.py -f NonRes.json --nodes 2 3 SM --points 0-10
 ```
-The results of the combined limit should appear in *outDir/CombinedCard_Node_X/* subdirectories.
+This example will run all fitting and limits for *Nodes 2,3,SM* and the re-weighting to *points 0-10* out of 0-1506 avaialable The results of the combined limit should appear in *outDir/CombinedCard_Node_X/* subdirectories.

 Good luck!